 STANDARD CONTRACT REVIEW PROTOCOL

 The California Chapter of the American Planning Association has adopted the following Standard Contracting Protocol for the purposes of establishing, reviewing, and as applicable, re-bidding contracts.
 This protocol is intended to facilitate excellent performance and ensure that contractors are providing high quality and cost-effective services to the organization.
+This protocol shall apply uniformly and in its entirety to all contractors providing services to APA California.

 Contract Assignments.
 Each contract shall be assigned to one or more Vice President according to designated portfolios as listed in Table 1, hereafter referred to as the “Designated VP”: